Frequently Asked Questions

 Must I sign the ride waiver?

-Yes, for liability of our volunteer ride leaders if they request you sign a waiver prior to starting a ride you must sign it to ride with the group.
+Yes, for the liability protection of our volunteer ride leaders, if they request you sign a waiver prior to starting a ride you must sign it to ride with the group.
+The waiver is also a part of the annual membership application and the Spring Metric Ride registration.

 Why does the description recommend a bottle of water and spare tube?